Computer Science scholarships and funding

-This page gives details of funding opportunities for postgraduate students in the School of Informatics.
+This page gives details of funding opportunities for postgraduate students studying Computer Science and Information Science.
 View undergraduate options.

 - International Applicants Scholarships of £2,000